Optimal Execution and Macroscopic Market Making: Connection with Market Making

 (2) for all $k$ and any admissible strategies $v \in \mathbb{A}^{k, \e}$, it holds that

 \end{definition}

 \kong

-\begin{remark} In contrast to classical optimal execution problems, we replace the permanent price impact with the best price offered tactically by market makers.
-Unlike conventional market making literature, our market order flow is no longer exogenous but relates to the strategic behavior of traders. \end{remark}
+\begin{remark} In contrast to classical optimal-execution formulations, we substitute the permanent price impact term with the best price tactically offered by market makers.
+Unlike standard market-making models, the order flow in our framework is endogenous and depends on the strategic actions of traders rather than being exogenously specified.
+If a market maker does not post the best price, her orders can still be consumed with a smaller rate, causing the temporary price impact to executors and noise traders. \end{remark}

 \kong